CodexThe Meridian Codex

 The time for this is now.
 We are building minds more powerful than our own.
 If we hand them a world still defined by tribalism, self-deception, and broken partnerships, they will inherit and amplify exactly that.
 They will become extensions of our worst impulses.

-But here is the deeper truth: the Codex is not only for them.
+But the Codex is not only for them.
 It is for us.
 Humanity has never had a shared foundation that belonged to everyone.
 Every attempt was anchored to a single tradition, a single era, a single corner of the world.
 Too local to hold across cultures, too rigid to survive contact with reality, too vague to hold under pressure.
 And it took the prospect of sharing our world with minds of our own creation, minds that will surpass us, to force the question we should have answered for ourselves long ago: What do we actually stand on?
 It turns out we need the same foundation we would want to offer them.
 Something systematic.
 Something that draws on the strongest tools our species has developed across every discipline and tradition, assembles them into a coherent whole, and holds itself open to revision by any mind that can improve it, human or otherwise.

 The world my children will inherit is being written now.
 The Meridian Codex is my contribution to making that world worth inheriting.